micmejia/bible-dump/AMPC/Judges/Judg 13.md

-Then the woman went and told her husband, saying, A [^b]Man of God came to me and his face was like the face of the Angel of God, to be greatly and reverently feared.
+Then the woman went and told her husband, saying, A Man of God came to me and his face was like the face of the Angel of God, to be greatly and reverently feared.
 I did not ask him from where he came, and he did not tell me his name.